rlegault33/FileBrowserSUI/README.md

 [http://github.com/rlegault33/FileBrowserSUI](http://github.com/rlegault33/FileBrowserSUI)

 ## Specify a file view
 You can create your own File handler view that you pass into the FileBrowserSUI on creation.
-When the user selects a file ti will use the view you specify.
-The view must have a variable url:URL that will contain the URL of the selected file.
+When the user selects a file it will use the view you specify.
+The view must have a URL variable that will contain the URL of the selected file.

 ```swift
 struct AppFileSelectedView: View {